ilmdev0/ilm_dev/content/My Pins/Portfolio website design.md

 > [!note] Note
 > Before started using **Quartz**, I used it to showcase my profile.
-I hot the design idea from [Avinash Kr](https://linktr.ee/iamavinashkr), Thanks to him.
+I got the design idea from [Avinash Kr](https://linktr.ee/iamavinashkr), Thanks to him.